kotya4/react/src/RickAndMorty/README.txt

 TODOs:

-* fetch episode, residents and characters on ModalExtendedCard.render_data
+* episode, residents and characters on ModalExtendedCard.render_data must be properly fetched

+* css is fucked up

+* bad file managing: why some subcomponents separated from supercomponent but others are not?